mt-digital/UncMod/README.md

-# UncMod: Model supporting "Different forms of uncertainty differently affect the evolution of social learning"
+# UncMod: Model supporting "The Form of Uncertainty Affects Selection for Social Learning"

 It is a common truism that social learning evolved to help individuals identify beneficail behaviors in their environment when there is uncertainty.
 This is